cyverse-archive/Conrad/README.markdown

 #### Modifying a Genome Reference

 The endpoint that modifies the reference is: POST **/genome-reference**.

-If you know the uuid of the genome reference, and you are the user who created the genome reference, then you meet the prerequisites to modify it.

 To modify a current genome reference you need to form a JSON body with three parameters and pass it in with the request.